OraOpenSource/OXAR/README.md

 Since ORDS is a module that is added to Tomcat, there is no direct stop/stop commands for it.
 To restart ORDS, restart Tomcat.

 ## Tomcat Manager
 This server uses [Apache Tomcat](http://tomcat.apache.org/) as the web container for ORDS.
-By default, the firewall restricts public access to the Tomcat server directly.
+By default, the firewall restricts public access to the Tomcat server directly. *Note: To access APEX, you do not need to reference Tomcat directly (via port 8080 by default).
+Connecting to Tomcat is only required for additional debugging or configuration.*

 If you do want to make it accessible run:

 ```bash
 service firewalld start